A group of students and a teacher having a discussion in class

 • We recommend – though do not require – that applicants have completed a master’s degree and have three years of preK-12 teaching experience with multilingual students in public or private schools (or other informal schooling contexts).

-• Applications must include a professional goal statement (4 double-spaced pages suggested) and writing sample (10 to 15 double-spaced pages suggested) from the applicant’s master's program or equivalent.
+• Applications must include a professional goal statement (four double-spaced pages suggested) and a writing sample (10 to 15 double-spaced pages suggested) from the applicant’s master's program or equivalent.

 Visit our Graduate Admission page for the full admission process.